Table Of Content

 • Make an httpx request, async to avoid freezing the browser, and add simple browser headers.

-• So, define the parse_profiles function to select the script tag and parse the profile information data.
+• Define the parse_profiles function to select the script tag and parse the profile information data.

-• This function should be called scrape_profiles.
-Its main task is to request concurrently the profile URLs and the data on each page.
+• Create the scrape_profiles function to request concurrently the profile URLs and the data on each page.

-• Running the above TikTok scraper will generate a JSON file known as profile_data.
+• Run the TikTok scraper to generate a JSON file known as profile_data.

 Here is what it looks like: